My game design philosophy

 I purposely manipulate human nature, while at the same time accepting it.
 For instance, in these games you are allowed to lie, in fact, it is expected.
 To have a game with murder and intrigue, where you are required to tell the truth, just goes against human nature.

 An instance where I manipulate human nature is, again, in the lies.
-I develop the narrative in such a way that the players not only read their lie, they end up owning their lie.
-They will cling stubbornly to their stories to the point of hindering solving the mystery.
+I develop the narrative in such a way that the players not only read about their lies, they end up owning them.
+They will cling stubbornly to their stories until they realize they are hindering solving the mystery.

 The stories are humorous for sure, but also human, something the players can relate to.
 I avoid trivial or comically stylized story lines.
 In each game the players are involved in layers of intrigue and deception involving the other characters.
-Half the fun is untangling and resolving the sub plots, like in “Nefru’s last night on the Nile“.
+Half the fun is untangling and resolving the sub plots.

-At the end of the game when everyone has made their guess and the murderer has revealed who they are, their narrative is read out loud.
+At the end of the game when everyone has made their guess and the murderer has revealed who they are, the epilogue is read out loud.
+It tells who the murderer is and how they did it.
+It also tells a little about what happened to all the characters after the murder.
 Inevitably, all the players listen to this with rapt attention.
 They are dying (no pun intended) to know how and why the murder happened.
-And that is my goal, a story and a world that draws you in completely, like what happens in “This prom’s killer“.
+And that is my goal, a story and a world that draws you in completely, like what happens in.

 William Bellomy